deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 "Yeah, look!
 They're offering me three hundred pounds for sole use and ownership, with full image credits to me."

 Charlotte frowned "Is that good?" she asked.
-"That's not a lot of money…"
+"That's not a lot of money..."

 "It's amazing!"
 Ava enthused.
 "CAUD's the group responsible for building Cimbrean's infrastructure—you know, the water, the power lines, the sewerage, all that stuff.
 This is huge!"

 "They could be offering you more, then."
 Charlotte suggested.

 "Darling, this is huge!"
 Ava said.
 "Forget the money, my name's going to be all over the civil engineering project posters and websites and stuff, right where people can see it!
-This is…People are going to notice!"
+This is...People are going to notice!"

 Charlotte hugged her.
 "Don't forget us little people when you're doing royal portraits."
 She requested.

 Ava hugged her back.
 "Of course not."

 "*The interim Port Authority for the city of San Diego has voted to close the port's charter, putting an end to years of ambiguity over current and future shipping contracts, but also damaging hopes that the city might one day be rebuilt.
-Our American correspondent, Dean Savage, has more…"*
+Our American correspondent, Dean Savage, has more..."*

 ___